publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch28/m__us_usc_t16_s1274.md

  __Change of Name__

     “Frank Church—River of No Return Wilderness” substituted in subsec. (a)(24)(D) for “River of No Return Wilderness” pursuant to [Pub.
-L. 98–231, § 1][/us/pl/98/231/s1], Mar.
+L. 98–231][/us/pl/98/231], § 1, Mar.
 14, 1984, [98 Stat.
 60][/us/stat/98/60], which redesignated the River of No Return Wilderness as the Frank Church—River of No Return Wilderness.

     Ex.
 Ord.
 No. 13428, Apr.
 2, 2007, 72 F.R.
 16693, provided that the Caribbean National Forest in the Commonwealth of Puerto Rico, referred to in subsec. (a)(166), is renamed the “El Yunque National Forest”.

  __Savings Provisions__

 [Pub.
-L. 111–11, title I, § 1203(a)(2)][/us/pl/111/11/s1203/a/2], Mar.
+L. 111–11, title I][/us/pl/111/11/tI], § 1203(a)(2), Mar.
 30, 2009, [123 Stat.
 1012][/us/stat/123/1012], provided that:

 > “The amendments made by paragraph (1) \[amending this section\] do not affect valid existing water rights.”

 [Pub.
-L. 111–11, title I, § 1303(a)][/us/pl/111/11/s1303/a], Mar.
+L. 111–11, title I][/us/pl/111/11/tI], § 1303(a), Mar.
 30, 2009, [123 Stat.
 1026][/us/stat/123/1026], provided that:

 > “Nothing in this subtitle \[subtitle D (§§ 1301–1303) of title I of [Pub.
 L. 111–11][/us/pl/111/11], amending this section and enacting and amending provisions listed in a table of Wilderness Areas set out under [section 1132 of this title][/us/usc/t16/s1132]\] shall be construed as diminishing any right of any Indian tribe.”

 [Pub.
-L. 111–11, title I, § 1805(b)][/us/pl/111/11/s1805/b], Mar.
+L. 111–11, title I][/us/pl/111/11/tI], § 1805(b), Mar.
 30, 2009, [123 Stat.
 1059][/us/stat/123/1059], provided that:

 > “The designation of Piru Creek under subsection (a) \[amending this section\] shall not affect valid rights in existence on the date of enactment of this Act \[Mar.
 30, 2009\].”

 [Pub.
-L. 111–11, title I, § 1976(c)][/us/pl/111/11/s1976/c], Mar.
+L. 111–11, title I][/us/pl/111/11/tI], § 1976(c), Mar.
 30, 2009, [123 Stat.
 1088][/us/stat/123/1088], provided that:

 > “The amendment made by subsection (a) \[amending this section\] does not affect the agreement among the United States, the State \[of Utah\], the Washington County Water Conservancy District, and the Kane County Water Conservancy District entitled ‘Zion National Park Water Rights Settlement Agreement’ and dated December 4, 1996.”

  __Alaska; Administration of Wild and Scenic River Segments__

 [Pub.
-L. 96–487, title VI, § 605][/us/pl/96/487/s605], Dec.
+L. 96–487, title VI][/us/pl/96/487/tVI], § 605, Dec.
 2, 1980, [94 Stat.
 2415][/us/stat/94/2415], provided for administration of Wild and Scenic River segments of following Alaska rivers: Alagnak, Beaver Creek, Delta, Fortymile, Alatna, Aniakchak, Charley, Chilikadrotna, John, Kobuk, Mulchatna, Noatak, North Fork of the Koyukuk, Salmon, Tinayguk, Tlikakila, Andreafsky, Ivishak, Nowitna, Selawik, Sheenjek, Wind, Birch Creek, Gulkana, Unalakleet, Mosquito Fork, Champion Creek, Middle Fork, O’Brien Creek, Napoleon Creek, Franklin Creek, Uhler Creek, Walker Fork, West Fork, Dennison Fork, Logging Cabin Creek, Hutchinson Creek.

  __Arkansas; State Management of Segments of Cossatot River and Brushy Creek__

     [Pub.
-L. 102–275, § 3][/us/pl/102/275/s3], Apr.
+L. 102–275][/us/pl/102/275], § 3, Apr.
 22, 1992, [106 Stat.
 125][/us/stat/106/125], provided that 10.4-mile segment of the Cossatot River and 0.3-mile segment of the Brushy Creek tributary were to be managed by the State of Arkansas as parts of the Wild and Scenic Rivers System.

  __Colorado; Administration of Wild and Scenic River Segments of Cache la Poudre River; Noninterference With Existing Decreed Water Rights__

     [Pub.
-L. 99–590, title I, § 102][/us/pl/99/590/s102], Oct.
+L. 99–590, title I][/us/pl/99/590/tI], § 102, Oct.
 30, 1986, [100 Stat.
 3331][/us/stat/100/3331], provided that inclusion of designated portions of Cache la Poudre River in Wild and Scenic Rivers System did not interfere with exercise of existing decreed water rights to water which had theretofore been stored or diverted by means of present capacity of storage, conveyance, or diversion structures that existed as of Oct.
 30, 1986, or operation and maintenance of such structures, nor could inclusion of designated portions of Cache la Poudre River in Wild and Scenic Rivers System be utilized in any Federal proceeding, whether concerning a license, permit, right-of-way, or other Federal action, as a reason or basis to prohibit development or operation of any water impoundments, diversion facilities, and hydroelectric power and transmission facilities below Poudre Park located entirely downstream from and potentially affecting designated portions of Cache la Poudre River, or relocation of highway 14 to any point east of the north-south half section line of section 2, township 8 north, range 71 west of the sixth principal meridian, as necessary to provide access to Poudre Park around such facilities.

  __Connecticut; Management of Wild and Scenic River Segment of Eightmile River; Coordinating Committee; Cooperative Agreements; Land Management; Watershed Approach__

     [Pub.
-L. 110–229, title III, § 344(c)][/us/pl/110/229/s344/c]–(h), May 8, 2008, [122 Stat.
+L. 110–229, title III][/us/pl/110/229/tIII], § 344(c)–(h), May 8, 2008, [122 Stat.
 799][/us/stat/122/799], 800, provided that the segments of the main stem and certain tributaries of the Eightmile River in Connecticut designated as components of the National Wild and Scenic Rivers System be managed in accordance with the Eightmile River Watershed Management Plan; directed the Secretary of the Interior to coordinate management responsibilities of the Secretary with the Eightmile River Coordinating Committee; authorized the Secretary of the Interior to enter into cooperative agreements with State and local officials; directed that the Eightmile River not be administered as part of the National Park System; deemed certain local zoning ordinances to satisfy the standards and requirements of provisions of the Wild and Scenic Rivers Act; and provided for a watershed approach to resource preservation and enhancement.

  __Connecticut; Management of Wild and Scenic River Segment of Farmington River; Definitions; Authorization of Appropriations__